peridoteagle/peridoteagle.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-I'm a Senior Research Data Scientist at RTI International with over six years of experience leading and contributing to technical projects in AI, natural language processing, predictive analytics, agent-based modeling, Bayesian analysis, and data visualization.
-My work has helped drive real-world impact for several U.S. government agencies.
-Currently, I focus on the responsible and safe use of AI, with a particular interest in internal governance strategies and AI red-teaming.
+I'm a Senior Research Data Scientist at RTI International with over six years of experience